carbon-language/carbon-lang/llvm/docs/LangRef.rst

     a:  store undef -> %X
     b:  store %X -> undef
     Safe:
-    a: <deleted>
+    a: <deleted>     (if the stored value in %X is provably not poison)
     b: unreachable

 A store *of* an undefined value can be assumed to not have any effect;
 we can assume that the value is overwritten with bits that happen to match what was already there.
+This argument is only valid if the stored value is provably not ``poison``.
 However, a store *to* an undefined location could clobber arbitrary memory, therefore, it has undefined behavior.